Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 By using break, you can force immediate termination of a loop, bypassing the conditional expression and any remaining code in the body of the loop.
 When a break statement is encountered inside a loop, the loop is terminated and program control resumes at the next statement following the loop.

+A flow diagram of a break statement being executed:

 ![break-diagram.png](images/break-diagram.png)

 Example 1: